vegaprotocol/vegawallet/README.md

 Connect to a Console proxy so you can trade via the UI.
 (You'll need collateral to trade, and you can deposit it through Vega Console, once you're connected.)

-**Start the Vega Console proxy** and open Console in the default browser with the command
+To trade, **start the Vega Console proxy** and open Console in the default browser with the command

 ```console
 ./vegawallet service run -p